Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it refers to someone who is extremely thin or emaciated.
-The phrase uses the image of a person with just skin and bones to emphasize their frailty, which is a figurative representation of extreme thinness, not a literal description.
+The idiom uses the image of a person with just skin and bones to emphasize their frailty, which is a figurative representation of extreme thinness, not a literal description.

 Origin: